ooples/pine_script_docs/source/primer/Next_steps.rst

 Both indicators and strategies can run in either overlay mode (over the chart's bars) or pane mode (in a separate section below or over the chart).
 Both can also plot information in their respective space, and both can generate :ref:`alert events <PageAlerts>`.

 Strategies differ from indicators in how the execute.
-The :ref:`<PageExecutionModel>` page explains
+The  :ref:`<PageStrategies>` page explains how.

 How scripts run on charts